kubeckaj/JKCS.py-Manual/docs/source/ClusterSubmission.rst

 Greasy (multinodal) multitask single job
 ----------------------------------------

 There is an option to submit only single job that contains several tasks that will run parallely.
-It is greasy (=dirty) way of using multinodal clusters where submission of single jobs is not allowed or maximal number of submitted jobs is limitted.
+It is greasy (=dirty) way of using multinodal clusters where submission of single jobs is not allowed or maximal number of submitted jobs is limited.
 Since the submitted job has to wait for all tasks to be finished (also the slowest one), it leads to waste of computational resources where CPUs are not used.
 Hence, it is called greasy.

 :guilabel:`-greasy`
     this will activate greasy mode

 :guilabel:`-con, -cores_on_node <integer>`
     number of cores on node where you submit jobs.
 Default = 40; however, you should set the correct number of cores.
-Use the ``sinfo -N -l`` command to see how much cores is on which partition.
+Use the ``sinfo -N -l`` command to see how many cores are on which partition.
 Please, be aware that if a partition has 256 cores but 2 nodes then you should specify -con 128.

 :guilabel:`-N, -nodes <integer>`
     number of nodes.
 If the number of tasks requires more nodes, you should set it.
 If you set more than necessary, then the maximal necessary number of nodes will be used (so feel free to e.g. set -nodes 20 if you do not want to worry about that).
 Remember that there is also some maximal number of nodes per cluster partition.